vlandham/captain_z/out/captain_z.ebook.md

 Peeking out of her hiding spot, Captain Z had to cover her mouth to stop herself from laughing out loud at the way the sleepy pirates were dressed.

 They were wearing footie pajamas, like children!
-The feet on their pj's made them slip and slide around on the deck with each wave.
+The feet on their pj's made them slip and slide around on the deck.
 The pajamas were blue, or green, or pink.
 And on each of their heads was a little sleeping cap with a long tail.

 They looked more like baby dolls then terrible pirates!